codio-templates/Onboarding-Quick-Start/.guides/content/Viewing-your-materials-19b7.md

 - Log out of the test student account.

 ### Pinning an Assignment
 One very useful feature is to 'pin' an assignment.
-This allows the faculty member to pin the Unit to the top of the students' dashboards so it is easy to find.
+This allows the faculty member to pin the assignment to the top of the students' dashboards so it is easy to find.

-To the top right of the list item is a pencil icon.
-1. Click on the pencil to enter 'Teaching' mode
+- Go to the **Teach** tab

-2. Click the 'Pin' icon.
+- Click the 'Pin' icon.

 ![](.guides/img/pinAssignment.png)